 Here’s an example of what your style sheet could look like:

 I do mine in powerpoint so I can easily copy and paste onto new slides and edit from there.
 You can also edit the Master Slide template (to some extent) to reflect your style sheet.

 Want this style sheet?
-It's in my starter kit:
+It's part of this sample starter kit.